copernicusglobal/api/docs/products/energy.md

 * **value** - the nominee value of the REC (1 MWh usually)
 * **sources** - a list of the devices where the REC was generated

-## 5. Retrieving Transaction for the Given REC
+## 5. Retrieving Transactions for the Given REC

-The below request allows to view exact transactions that made up each REC:
+The below request allows viewing exact transactions that made up each REC:

 ### REQUEST